ETC5513-2025/assignment-3-reproducible-reporting-chocolate/README.md

 install.packages("renv")
 renv::restore()
 ```
-This will install the same packages we used.
+This will install the same packages I used.

 ## 📌 Project Summary